Starnodes2024/StarnodesImageManager/README.md

 - **Multiple Themes**: Choose from 12 different visual styles

 ## Known Bugs in 0.9.7
--when importing a database from a backup merge isn´t working at the moment. please use option: remove
+-when importing a database from a backup merge isn´t working at the moment. please use option: replace.

 ## Getting Started